DragnaCarta/Curse-of-Strahd-Reloaded/_misc/Notes.md

 # Quest Log
 ## Current
-* Find out what happened to Gertruda at Castle Ravenloft.
+* Rescure Gertruda from Castle Ravenloft.
 * Retrieve the Clockwork Man in Castle Ravenloft for Blinsky.
 	* Reward on return: The monkey.
 * Retrieve the Huntresses' Spear in King Dostrons' tomb in Castle Ravenloft.